valory-xyz/open-autonomy/docs/abci.md

 you can see the Protobuf definitions of those messages.

-In the following, we will review the most important interactions between an user, a Tendermint node, and an ABCI-application instance, with a focus on how the ABCI protocol comes into play.
+In the following, we will review the most important interactions between a simple user, a Tendermint node, and an ABCI-application instance, with a focus on how the ABCI protocol comes into play.

 A quick overview of the ABCI protocol is depicted in this diagram: